carbonsphere/LinodeDynDNS/README.md

 Update Complete
 ```

 Domain ID and Resource ID can be inserted into LinodeDynDNS.php so you don't have to run it with arguments in cron.
+Added IP record check before update.
+It will update only if resolved record is different from existing public IP.